burjoawl/burjoawl/README.md

 <h1 align="center">
-Hello! | Halo!
+Hello!
 </h1>

 <p align="center">
-My name is Farhan and I'm a Geologist and a Data Scientist.
+My name is Farhan, I'm a Geologist🌏 and a Data Scientist📝. <br>
+Currently improving the appearance of my Github and I'm also looking for work. <br>
+You can check my portofolio below 👇
 </p>

 <p align="center">